JLanzuisi/Jack-SB/README.md

 ## License

 Usage or distribution of any book file must have prior permission.
-*Any used of the files without permission is forbidden*.
+*Any use of the files without permission is forbidden*.

 The typefaces are under a creative commons license: